Double Storey Extensions: The Comprehensive 2023 Guide

 If planning is not required because your 2 storey extension is built under permitted development, you may still want to get a Certificate of Lawfulness from your council (approx fees £100).

-Architectural fees are usually between 3% and 7% of the construction cost but can rise to 15% in London.
-For a double extension, you will need to produce at least a set of building regulation drawings, with design fees between £3,000 and £5,500.
-Planning drawings will be in a similar price range. .
+Architectural fees are usually between 3% and 7% of the construction cost but are typically higher in London, around 15%.
+For a double extension, you will need to produce at least a set of building regulation drawings, with design fees between £3,500 and £6,500.
+Planning drawings will be in a similar price range.

 Keep in mind that the design costs vary a lot, depending on the architects you appoint and the complexity of the design.
 Hiring a consultant, rather than directly appointing an architectural studio may save you money..